-As part of TASH’s work to ensure ALL are included at the conference, we have implemented a number of measures to support your participation at the conference.
-We know there is a lot happening at the TASH conference and we are here to help you get exactly the information you need to make an impact in your community!
+As part of TASH’s work to ensure ALL are included at the Conference, we have implemented a number of measures to support your participation at the Conference.
+We know there is a lot happening at the TASH Conference and we are here to help you get exactly the information you need to make an impact in your community!

 Online Conference Program

 TASH publishes the Conference schedule through an interactive website that allows attendees to explore the schedule like never before!
 Attendees can search the entire conference schedule, all speakers, sponsors, exhibitors, and other attendees.
 Attendees can also personalize their schedule and share it with friends.
-The conference schedule is available through any web browser or on the conference app that attendees can download to their mobile phones and use on-site during the conference.
+The Conference schedule is available through any web browser or on the conference app that attendees can download to their mobile phones and use on-site during the conference.
 We will have free wifi available for all conference attendees.
-The wifi network name and access key will be posted at the Registration Desk.
+The wifi network name and access key will be posted at the Information Desk.

 Large-Print Conference Program